devAmoghS/Machine-Learning-with-Python/README.md

 * Churn Prediction Model for banking dataset using Keras and Scikit-Learn
 * Implemented Random Forest from scratch and built a classifier on Sonar dataset from UCI repository
 * Simple Linear Regression in Python on sample dataset
+* Multiple Regression in Python on sample dataset